 - obtain an analysis of amounts paid out

 - an explanation of how awards are treated in the employer-company accounts

 These documents may indicate the understanding of the parties regarding the performance period that awards are intended to be “for”.
 The intention of the employer as disclosed to the employee and the understanding of the employee are particularly significant.

 Unsubstantiated recollections of the employee regarding intention should be considered but given less weight than contemporaneous documented statements.

-If Plan documents and contemporaneous information do not provide clarity, it is reasonable to make inferences from available evidence.
+If plan documents and contemporaneous information do not provide clarity, it’s reasonable to make inferences from available evidence.